Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

  Wait and unwait act in the same way as require and release of a semaphore.

-.. csharp:function:: public void IPConnection::Enumerate()

- Broadcasts an enumerate request.
-All devices will respond with an enumerate callback.

 Callbacks
 ^^^^^^^^^

-*Callbacks* can be registered to receive time critical or recurring data from the device.
-The registration is done by appending your Callback-Handler to the corresponding event:
+Callbacks can be registered to be notified about events.
+The registration is done by appending your callback handler to the corresponding event:

 .. code-block:: csharp